04msambit/FileProcessor/README.md

 Process Files in a Directory

 This helps to process files in the current directory and apply a Lower Case Transformation to the contents of the file.
-Once the transformation is applied an output file is created with a .out extension.
-This is a continuous running process and new files can be added to the directory as the process is run.
+Once the transformation is applied an output file is created with an .out extension.
+This is a continuous running process and new files can be added to the directory at the runtime.

 The program exits if there is an Exception or the user exits is forcefully